ntfwc/twitch_desktop_notification_system/README.md

 Note: I don't see why you might do it, but you shouldn't run two instances at once in the same directory.
 If you do, you could corrupt the avatar cache.
 Not a big deal as you would just have to clear the cache to fix it (see below), but still something to note.

+Windows Note: If you use the standard command line, it does not fully support unicode and these characters may not show up properly in the window.
+However, they should still show up correctly in the actual notification.

 #Stopping

 Just go to the command line/terminal emulator it is running in and press Ctrl+C. That will stop the program, and it will print out "Application Terminated".
 Then you can close the window.